xinkecf35/overthinkingcode/assets/_posts/2020/2020-07-01-making-of-overthinking-code.md

 load the map in `asyncData`, lookup the route in the map, fetch the file at the path provided and go on from there.
-Unfortunately, while this solution worked while navigating links forward on the site, due to way that the Nuxt component lifecycle worked, the relevant code executed the code client side, which is a problem, considering the construction of the route to filepath map is very much a server-side only operation.
+Unfortunately, while this solution worked while navigating links forward on the site, due to way that the Nuxt component lifecycle worked, the relevant code executed client side, which is a problem, considering the construction of the route to filepath map is very much a server-side only operation.
 As a result, I had problems with nonexistent modules not being available and thereby halting the rendering of the app, because, you know, the module the code imports is not available client-side.

-So after trying a number of quick fixes that did not solve the issue, I decided to check the [Vue-SSR] (Server Side Rendering) documentation to see if it had any useful suggestions, seeing as Nuxt is built on top of Vue and Vue-SSR.
+So after trying a number of quick fixes that did not solve the issue, I decided to check the [Vue-SSR][7] (Server Side Rendering) documentation to see if it had any useful suggestions, seeing as Nuxt is built on top of Vue and Vue-SSR.
 Thankfully, this hunch proved to be the case.
 As stated in their [Data Pre-Fetching and State][8] section: